vincentwong2188/Blind-Auction/README.md

 Head to [this link](https://medium.com/@kacharlabhargav21/using-ganache-with-remix-and-metamask-446fe5748ccf) to properly link your Metamask to Ganache.

-Once done, your Ganache environment is now properly set up, and you can proceed to [Setting Up the React Front End Web Application](#FrontEnd).
+Once done, your Ganache environment is now properly set up, and you can proceed to the section [Setting Up the React Front End Web Application](#FrontEnd).

 ### 2. Setting up with Ropsten Test Net